heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 continuations:

-1. A continuation parameterized by `Ref B × Ret Δ o`, representing a sub-scope that will be delimited by a jump given by a `sub-end` operation.
+1. A continuation parameterized by `Ref B × Ret Δ o`, representing a sub-scope that will be delimited by a jump (`sub-end`) operation.

 2. A continuation parameterized by `B`, representing the continuation of the sub-scope, which the delimiting `sub-end` operation will jump to.

-The following `convert` function uses the `conv-Effect` function and intuition above to convert scoped effect trees into algebraic effect trees:
+The following `convert` function uses the `conv-Effect` function and intuition above to convert scoped effect trees into algebraic effect trees with a scoped syntax:

     convert : (Ref : Set → Set)
             → Prog Δ γ A